jonpalmisc/ibis/README.md

 # Ibis

-Ibis is a Python library with accompanying disassembler plugins for analying 64-bit iBoot-like firmware, e.g. SecureROM, iBoot, AVPBooter, etc.
+Ibis is a Python library with accompanying disassembler plugins for analyzing 64-bit iBoot-like firmware, e.g. SecureROM, iBoot, AVPBooter, etc.

 The primary goal of Ibis is to provide **accurate memory layout information**